borisreitman/webutil/README.md

 Use inside `drop` event handler, and pass the event object to this function.
 Returns a array of File objects dropped.

+##### format_file_size( size_in_bytes )

+Returns user friendly size in appropirate units.
+If the size is larger than 1024 bytes, it will return it in kilobytes.
+If it is larger than 1 MB it will return it in megabytes.

 ## Date Utilities